top of page

 Extend learning beyond mealtime:

-Have meaningful mealtime conversations about how food is a gift from God that helps us grow and thrive.
+• Have meaningful mealtime conversations about how food is a gift that helps us grow and thrive.

-Take nature walks to discover fruits, herbs, or edible plants and talk about their unique purpose in God’s creation.
+• Take nature walks to discover fruits, herbs, or edible plants and talk about their unique purpose

-Encourage pretend play with a toy kitchen—include sorting “God-made” foods, assorted utensils, flashcards or healthy recipes
+• Encourage pretend play with a toy kitchen—include sorting foods, assorted utensils, flashcards or healthy recipes

 Support different learning styles:

-Include role-play scenarios such as being a nutrition helper, a farmer, or a chef creating a God-honouring meal.
+• Include role-play scenarios such as being a nutrition helper, a farmer, or a chef creating a meal.

 Create engaging, themed experiences:

 To build lasting understanding, it is important to repeat messages in different ways over time.
-Hearing, seeing, doing, and saying the same principles in various formats helps cement the relationship between healthy habits and God's design.
-By using these approaches, we cultivate more than just knowledge.
-We cultivate a lasting appreciation for the goodness and mercy God has provided us.
+Hearing, seeing, doing, and saying the same principles in various formats helps cement the healthy habits and understanding of these.

-As time passes, these small, repeated rhythms develop a foundation of thankfulness, awareness, and intentionality, guiding children to make wise and God honouring decisions.
+As time passes, these small, repeated rhythms develop a foundation of thankfulness, awareness, and intentionality, guiding children to make wise and decisions.

 The goal is not perfection, but faithfulness.